gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Tracking changes in the task's code

 A task is up-to-date as long as its inputs and outputs remain unchanged.
 Previous versions of Gradle did not consider _the code_ of the task as part of the inputs.
-This could lead to incorrect behavior where the functionality of a task could change but the task might still be marked as `UP-TO-DATE` even though it would actually create different outputs.
+This could lead to incorrect behavior where the implementation of a task could change but the task might still be marked as `UP-TO-DATE` even though it would actually create different outputs.
 Gradle now recognizes when a task, its actions, or its dependencies change between executions and properly marks the task as out-of-date.

 #### Tracking changes in the order of input files